Prag8855/aab/content/guides/anmeldung-in-english-berlin.md

 If this is your first *Anmeldung*, you must also bring:

 - **Your marriage certificate**
-    It must be the original or a certified copy.[^10] If it's not in English or German, bring a certified translation.[^36]
+    It must be the original or a certified copy.[^10] If it's not in English or German, they might ask for a certified translation.[^36]
 - **Your birth certificate**
     It must be the original or a certified copy.
-If it's not in English or German, bring a certified translation.
+If it's not in English or German, they might ask for a certified translation.

 When you register an underage child's address, you might need a letter of consent from their legal guardian.[^11]